 June 7, 2020

-Good-intentioned folks tell me constantly what I should be: a salesman, an actor, a nurse, etc. Their concern is appreciated.
-And I know they think they’re helping.
-What they don’t know, though, is I’ve repeatedly tried—or at least tried to convince myself—to be all those things before.
+Often I’m told—usually with good intention—all the things I should be: a salesman, an actor, a nurse, etc. The concern is appreciated; but what the people telling me this don’t know is I’ve already tried—or at least tried to convince myself—to be all these things before.
 And yet, I still sit down every day to write.

-To be fair, there are a select few people—one in particular—who want, even ask to read all the junk I keep cobbling together.
+To be fair, there are a select few people—one in particular—who want, even ask to read everything I continue cobbling together.
 True story.
-And the rarity of this unwavering support tends to startle, move, and force upon me equal servings of humility and inspiration.
+And the rarity of this unwavering support tends to startle, move, and force upon me equal amounts of humility and inspiration.

 “Write without pay until someone offers pay,” Mark Twain once said.
 “If nobody offers within three years, sawing wood is what you were intended for.”